overture-stack/website/markdown/documentation/ego/installation/prerequisites/github.md

 title: Github OAuth Setup
 ---

-For full details on setting up OAUTH 2.0 for an application to work with GitHub, [see here](https://docs.github.com/en/developers/apps/building-oauth-apps).
+For full details on setting up OAUTH 2.0 for an application to work with GitHub, <a href="https://docs.github.com/en/developers/apps/building-oauth-apps" target="_blank">see here</a>.

 For your convenience, we provide summary steps below:

-1. **Login or setup an account with [GitHub](https://github.com/)**: If you are an individual working alone with the Overture suite, you may wish to use a personal account.
+1. **Login or setup an account with <a href="https://github.com/" target="_blank">GitHub</a>**: If you are an individual working alone with the Overture suite, you may wish to use a personal account.
 However, if you work for a larger organization or institution, they may already have a designated account that you can or should be using.
 Please consult your IT department if required.

 2. **Access Developer Settings:** Click on your profile icon in the top right corner, then go to **Settings**.
 From the links on the left, navigate to **Developer Settings**.